-Managing blocklists using a central platform (part 2)
+This article follows on from the Managing blocklists using a central platform (part1) article.

 Previously, we discussed what a deployment is and the various modifications available in the Blocklist Management Platform.
 Now, let’s take a deeper look at how each stage of deployment creation is executed.